OlafenwaMoses/ImageAI/imageai/Detection/VIDEO.md

 Because video object detection is a compute intensive tasks, we advise you perform this experiment using a computer with a NVIDIA GPU and the GPU version of Tensorflow installed.
 Performing Video Object Detection CPU will be slower than using an NVIDIA GPU powered computer.
-You can use Google Colab for this experiment as it has an NVIDIA K80 GPU available.
+You can use Google Colab for this experiment as it has an NVIDIA K80 GPU available for free.
 <br> <br>
  Once you download the object detection model file, you should copy the model file to the your project folder where your .py files will be.
  Then create a python file and give it a name; an example is FirstVideoObjectDetection.py.
 Then write the code below into the python file: <br><br>